 They measure their legitimacy by the number of people who slavishly retweet their every opinion and how quickly they can get other wealthy people to rally the wagons in their defense every time they say something shallow and problematic.

-People like Paul Graham need to win the legitimacy contest so that Americans don’t tax the crap out of them.
 Because determining value is how plutocrats “create” value.
 This is their business.

 For now, it works.
 There are millions of people in America who agree that the only thing worth pursuing in life is profit and that the market is a fair indicator of value and worth.
 And thousands of them are Zuckerberg-hopefuls reading this stuff, getting baked on naked neoliberal ideology, without ever so much as a rebuttal.

 Because money determines legitimacy, and don’t we all know it.

 I agreed with Graham at the start of this meandering essay that finance deregulation is definitely driving the poverty machine.
 If Silicon Valley is Venus in the universe of inequality, then Wall Street is the sun.
 But that’s not to say we should just ignore Silicon Valley.
 Because what I love about it is that it’s always at risk of exploding spectacularly.

 Yes, for now Silicon Valley hums on the Soylent-libertarianism of a cabal of rich, white guys who write essays about how women should never have gotten the right to vote.
 But that’s not to say that the next person who makes billions might not have a completely different perspective on how the future should work.
 They might not agree, for example, that a startup economy is the basis of democracy.

 They might believe market success is a fairly ridiculous barometer for measuring societal value.
 Instead of calling their army of capital-jockeys to go out and crush unions, their tweets might look something more like this: